 Graeme is interested in supervising research projects that examine the political economy of development, particularly those that explore the following themes:

-- The role of political processes, institutions, and ideologies in development
+- The role of political processes, institutions, policies, ideas, and ideologies in development

 - The origin, evolution, dynamics, and governance of informal economies

 - New economic policy thinking and practice

 Global Cities (Nankai)